Learning Compact Boolean Networks: Learning Compact Boolean Networks

-The weight entropy equals zero if and only if one element in the normalized weight $\tilde{\vw}$ equals one, indicating that the neuron is represented by a single $(\vk_i, \vp_i, \vq_i)$ triple, and reaches its maximum when all elements in $\tilde{\vw}$ are equal, indicating that the neuron is an equal mixture of all $(\vk_i, \vp_i, \vq_i)$ triples.
+For each neuron, the optimal combination of inputs and Boolean function might not be included in the initial assignment.
+To learn better combinations, we propose an adaptive resampling strategy.
+The high-level idea is: once a neuron becomes ``stable'' during training, we resample its $(\vk, \vp, \vq)$ candidates to explore new combinations.
+We measure the stability of a neuron by monitoring its weight entropy, defined as: The weight entropy equals zero if and only if one element in the normalized weight $\tilde{\vw}$ equals one, indicating that the neuron is represented by a single $(\vk_i, \vp_i, \vq_i)$ triple, and reaches its maximum when all elements in $\tilde{\vw}$ are equal, indicating that the neuron is an equal mixture of all $(\vk_i, \vp_i, \vq_i)$ triples.
 We track the exponential moving average (EMA) of the weight entropy for each neuron individually.
-When the EMA of $h(\vw)$ for a neuron converges, its weight vector $\vw$ can have three possible states: (i) dominated by a single triple $(\vk_i, \vp_i, \vq_i)$ , i.e., $\exists i^*, \tilde{\vw}_{i^*} \ge 0.95$; (ii) dispersed, i.e., $\max_i \vw_i \le 0.4$; (iii) concentrated without a dominant triple.
+When the EMA of $h(\vw)$ for a neuron converges, its weight vector $\vw$ can have three possible states: (i) dominated by a single triple $(\vk_i, \vp_i, \vq_i)$, i.e., $\exists i^*, \tilde{\vw}_{i^*} \ge 0.95$, (ii) dispersed, i.e., $\max_i \vw_i \le 0.4$, or (iii) concentrated without a dominant triple.
 For (i), further training of the neuron is unlikely to improve the discretized network unless the dominant triple is replaced, so we resample all $(\vk_i, \vp_i, \vq_i)$ except the dominant one to explore new combinations.
 For (ii), the neuron fails to find a useful triple, thus we resample all $(\vk_i, \vp_i, \vq_i)$ to restart its learning.
 Neurons falling into the third case are not changed since they are still learning.
-We refer to the pseudocode in \cref{alg:resampling} for further details.
+A full pseudocode of the resampling strategy is provided in \cref{alg:resampling} in \cref{app:pseudocode}.
 We note that after training, most neurons (frequently over 90\%) empirically end up in the first case, indicating that they have learned meaningful patterns expressed by a single dominant connection and Boolean function.